sudansth/seleniumTesting/README.md

 # seleniumTesting
-Automation testing with selenium using Java
+Automation testing with selenium using Java for various projects